danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Particles of different types can be turned on or off (i.e., plotted or
-not) using the “turn on/off particles by type” option in :ref:`sec:opts`.
+not) using the “turn on/off particles by type” option in :ref:`sec:menu-o`.
 This option also prompts to allow particles of
 non-SPH types to be plotted on top of rendered plots (useful for sink or
 star particles - this option does not apply to SPH particle types).